warlord43/hello-world-/README.md

 # hello-world-
-....total beginner here, i'll under your care.. studying algorithms...finding a more optimised way of carrying them out
+....total beginner here, i'll be under your care.. studying algorithms...finding a more optimised way of carrying them out